Hypnosis for Managing Anxiety and Stress

 Anxiety and stress are often exacerbated by previous experiences, which means that one’s body and mind become conditioned to respond to harmless triggers with fear and worry.
 For example, perhaps you have struggled with work presentations in the past; now, your body has learned to associate triggers (e.g., being asked to speak publicly) with danger and fear.
 In an attempt to protect you from what feels like a threat (i.e., public speaking), your body automatically cues your fight or flight response and reacts with physiological symptoms (e.g., trouble breathing, sweating, turning red, stuttering, heart pounding).

 Hypnosis can be a useful tool in allowing you to tap into your subconscious mind and retrain it to respond differently to these everyday, benign triggers or stressors.
-For example, the next time you have a work presentation, hypnotherapy treatment can help to teach your mind and body to focus on what is useful during a work presentation (e.g., your topic, how prepared you are, calming thoughts) rather than your physiological response or unhelpful thoughts.
+For example, the next time you have a work presentation, hypnotherapy therapy can help to teach your mind and body to focus on what is useful during a work presentation (e.g., your topic, how prepared you are, calming thoughts) rather than your physiological response or unhelpful thoughts.